HewlettPackard/hpe3par_pstoolkit/README.md

 - Views and manages Disk Enclosure.
 - Views and manages Performance Management.
 - Views and manages Spares.
-- Support for HPE 3PAR Web Services API.
+- Support for HPE Primera and HPE 3PAR Web Services API.
 - Support for System Reporter cmdlets.
 - Support for Remote Copy cmdlets.
 - Support for Compression-related cmdlets.